mobile-cloud-computing/spartial-frontendv2/README.md

 ### Running the Docker Container

-To run your application as a Docker container:
+To run Spatial as a Docker container:

 ```bash
 docker run -p 3000:3000 spatial
 ```

-Your app will now be accessible at `http://localhost:3000`.
+Spatial will now be accessible at `http://localhost:3000`.

-This will generate a `build` folder with your compiled application.
+This will generate a `build` folder with Spatial compiled application.

 ## Contributing